CERT-Polska/mailgoose/README.md

 that helps Polish institutions to configure their domains to decrease the probability of successful e-mail spoofing.

+Under the hood, Mailgoose uses <a href="https://github.com/domainaware/checkdmarc">checkdmarc</a>
+and <a href="https://launchpad.net/dkimpy/">dkimpy</a>, among others.

 ## [Quick Start 🔨](https://mailgoose.readthedocs.io/en/latest/quick-start.html) | [Docs 📚](https://mailgoose.readthedocs.io/en/latest/)

 ## Features